city

 6. Fill gaps with mortar or rock dust: Once all the pavers are laid, fill the gaps between them with either mortar or rock dust.
 Mortar is more durable but may require more effort, while rock dust provides a more natural look.

-7. Compact and finish: Use a compactor or tamper to gently compact the pavers into the sand bed.
+7. Compact and finish: Rent a compactor or tamper to gently compact the pavers into the sand bed.
 This will ensure they are well-settled and stable.
 Brush off any excess sand or dust from the surface of the pavers.

 8. Allow for curing: Give the mortar or rock dust time to cure as per the manufacturer's instructions before walking or placing any significant weight on the newly laid limestone paving.

 These steps will help you successfully lay your limestone pavers and create a beautiful and durable outdoor space.
-Always remember to wear protective gloves and goggles when working with materials like mortar or rock dust.

 Flagstone